Please send a submission to the Department of Industry, Innovation and Science (DIIS)

 Currently there is no further plan or place identified for the future management of this waste, some of which needs to be isolated for up to ten thousand years.

-The government has provided some project information but key details remain uncertain including how long the intermediate-level waste would remain in your district, waste acceptance criteria and who would build and operate the facility.
+The government has provided some project information but key details remain uncertain including how long the intermediate-level waste would remain in the chosen district, waste acceptance criteria and who would build and operate the facility.

 The devil is in the detail or — in this case — the lack of detail.